 loki.foobar.com

 skylar.foobar.com

 pheonix.foobar.com

-If this host equiv file is located on the system named thor foobar.com, then Thor will accept login and exec service requests from each of these systems without requiring password authentication.
+If this host.equiv file is located on the system named thor.foobar.com, then Thor will accept login and exec service requests from each of these systems without requiring password authentication.
 If any other system attempts to gain access, the connection request is rejected.

 It is far too easy to exploit the minor level of security provided by the R commands.
 An attacker can launch a spoof attack or possibly corrupt DNS in order to exploit the lack of password security.
 Both login and exec run as daemons under inetd.
 It is highly recommended that you disable these services.
+Using ssh (secure shell) will provide the same functionality but with authenticated and encrypted communications.